kukuu/integration/feature-toggle.md

 This is a very progressive and useful tool in optimisation, refinements, recommendation and improvements during service delivery and support in Management Consultancy.

 By using LaunchDarkly, you can manage your feature toggles remotely without the need to modify the application code or redeploy it.
-This approach allows you to experiment with new features and safely roll them out to a subset of users before enabling them for all users.
+This approach allows you to experiment with new features and safely roll them out to a subset of users/segmentation before enabling them for all users.
 Additionally, you can quickly disable features in case of issues or performance concerns.

 ## Steps: